dudiq/browser-storage/README.md

-# Browser-storage adapter
+Browser-storage adapter
+=

-just simple browser storage with namespace support
+just simple browser storage with namespace support.
+Adapter for localStorage, sessionStorage in browser

- how to use:
+##how to use:

 ```
  //bind to local-storage